CDCgov/ReportVision/.github/README.md

 ## Prerequisites

 There are secrets for Azure authentication from Github Action's located within the Github Settings.
-At the time of reading this, you may need to create new federated secrets and Resource Groups in your Azure account, while also updating the existing `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_SUBSCRIPTION_ID`, `AZURE_OBJECT_ID` secrets in each Github Environment.
+You will need to create new federated secrets and Resource Groups in your Azure account, while also updating the existing `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_SUBSCRIPTION_ID`, `AZURE_OBJECT_ID` secrets in each Github Environment.

 **NOTE**: Resource Groups were never created from Terraform on purpose to better replicate CDC's Azure setup and requirements for potential future migrations from Skylight's Azure.
 CDC would manually create Resource Groups for us.